dsohk/rancher-devsecops-workshop/docs/part-1.md

 ./99-one-step-install-sonarqube.sh
 ```

-You can check the activity of deployment of Jenkins, Anchore & Sonarqube in Rancher UI in thier respective namespaces
+You can check the activity of deployment of Jenkins, Anchore & Sonarqube in `devsecops` cluster > `Cluster Explorere` > `Pods` within the Rancher UI.

+ in thier respective namespaces

 ![Deploy Jenkins and others](./images/part1-step7-jenkins-anchore-sonarqube-status-rancher-ui.png)